 LAX – DFW

-On the return from LAX on October 7, I accepted the upgrade from a premium economy seat and sat in the middle seats in business class.
+On the return from LAX on October 7, I accepted the automatic Executive Platinum upgrade from a premium economy seat and sat in the middle section of seats in business class.

 These seats have the same dimensions and storage capacity (except for missing the storage by the window) as the window seats.
 Single travelers will prefer the window seats for privacy and the view.
-The middle seats are better for couples although the way the seats are angled does not afford a good view of the seatmate.
+The middle seats are better for couples although the way the seats are angled makes conversation somewhat awkward and does not afford a good view of the seatmate.